pachterlab/kb_docs/docs/source/bulk/pseudoalignment.rst

 ----------------------------------

-See the tutorial for a full example of using kallisto with edgeR for differential transcript expression.
+See the :ref:`bulk RNA-seq tutorial <bulk-tutorials>` for a full example of using kallisto with edgeR for differential transcript expression.

 Differential gene expression